 If you get new evidence that could help your claim after you’ve sent the form back, you should make a copy and send it to the Department for Work and Pensions.

-Make a photocopy of the form once you have completed it, along with any supporting evidence you are sending with your claim.
+Make a photocopy of the form once you have completed it, along with any supporting evidence you are sending with the form.
 Keep this safe.

 How the claim for PIP is assessed

-Once your ‘How your disability affects you’ form has been returned, your case will be passed to one of the 2 companies contracted to carry out the Personal Independence Payment (PIP) assessments on behalf of the Department for Work and Pensions: Atos Healthcare and Capita.
+Once your ‘How your disability affects you’ form has been returned, your case will be passed to one of the 2 companies contracted to carry out the Personal Independence Payment (PIP) assessments on behalf of the Department for Work and Pensions – Independent Assessment Services (previously Atos Healthcare) and Capita.

 Once your case has been passed to one of these companies, they will allocate it to a healthcare professional working for them.

 This healthcare professional may contact your GP or specialist for more information first.

 However, in most cases the healthcare professional will arrange to see you at a face-to-face consultation, unless they feel they have enough supporting evidence to make a decision on paper.

 The face-to-face consultation will usually take place at an Assessment Centre.
 You can ask for a home visit if you are unable to attend the Assessment Centre.